MaximeWewer/wrk-multi-url-benchmark/README.md

 Ensure you have the following tools installed on your machine:

 - Docker
-- JQ
+- Jq

-The script will automatically check for the installation of Docker and JQ before executing the benchmark.
+The script will automatically check for the installation of Docker and Jq before executing the benchmark.

 ## Build WRK docker image